BaoqingXie/RocketPatrol_Mod/README.md

 # RocketPatrol_Mod
-A Mode for RocketPatrol game
+A Mode for RocketPatrol game from Baoqing Xie

 Four features are added to the moded version: